yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_sw_arch.rst

    suspend call.
 Read more about PSCI `here <https://developer.arm.com/Architectures/Power%20State%20Coordination%20Interface>`__

 #.
 At this point only ATF is running on A53 cores and it does the job of
-   sending a TISCI Message to the TIFS Core telling it to enter Deep Sleep and then it puts A53 into standby.
+   sending a TISCI Message to the TIFS Core telling it to enter DeepSleep and then it puts A53 into standby.

 #.
 The TIFS Core then encrypts and writes the contents of it's own SRAM to DDR.